Ramat Yohanan: History

 The kibbutz was founded in 1931 on land bought by Yehoshua Hankin from the Lebanese in 1925.
 The founders were a mix of native Jews and immigrants from the United States.
 It was named after the South African politician Jan Smuts, who was a prominent supporter of Zionism and a personal friend of Chaim Weizmann.
 Upon graduating high school in 1940, Yitzhak Rabin joined the kibbutz's Noar Ha’oved (Working Youth) training program.

 It was the location of the Battle of Ramat Yohanan during the 1947–1948 Civil War in Mandatory Palestine.
 The Druze regiment of the Arab Liberation Army were confronted by the Haganah soldiers.
 During the battle the defenders ran out of ammunition and fought with knives before they were re-supplied.
 Subsequently, the Druze ran out of ammunition and withdrew to their base in Shefa-'Amr with many casualties.
-As a result of their defeat, many Druze swapped sides in the conflict, and began co-operating with the Haganah.

 Economy

 The kibbutz grows produce including mainly avocado, lychee and citrus fruits.
 The kibbutz has large dairy farm of 600 milk cows, thousand acres of fields, and a large chicken breeding farm.